-The capital, Telavi, is one of the oldest towns of the region.
+The capital, Telavi, is one of the oldest towns in the region.
 Scholars believe that the first settlement on this area dates back to the Late Bronze Age.
-The heyday of the town and whole region was during the rule of the King Erekle II.
+The heyday of the town and the whole region was during the rule of King Erekle II.
 Telavi grew as an important cultural, industrial, and strategic city.

-The King dedicated his life to the cause of physical survival of the Georgian nation.
-It was him, who unified Georgia in the 18th century and held diplomatic relationships with the Russian Empire, leading to the signing the Treaty of Georgievsk.
+The King dedicated his life to the cause of the physical survival of the Georgian nation.
+It was him, who unified two regions of Georgia in the 18th century and held diplomatic relationships with the Russian Empire, leading to the signing of the Treaty of Georgievsk.
 During his reign, his reforms fundamentally changed the political, cultural, and economic orientation of

 What to Do in Telavi: Batonis Tsikhe

-Batonistsikhe was the residence of Kakhetian kings in 17-18th centuries.
+Batonistsikhe was the residence of Kakhetian kings in the 17-18th century.
 Located at the very center of Telavi, it consisted of a palace, fortress walls, two gate-side churches, a tunnel, and a bath.
-The walls are made of stone and are of 5m high.
+The walls are made of stone and are 5m high.
 There still are two gates to the complex, but only one is operating today.

 Currently, there’s a school and a museum within the territory of the castle.
 You can visit the museum and learn more about the King, his reign, and the region itself.
 Outside of the castle, you’ll notice the statue of the king.

 As I already mentioned, Telavi is one of the oldest towns in the region, therefore, there are plenty of cultural and historical houses that are protected by the government.
 Each of such house has a plate which helps you identify them.
 Wondering through one of the oldest neighborhoods in Telavi, I have discovered that the city has many of those.
 One of them even has a plate saying that famous Georgian painter, Elene Akhvlediani spend her childhood years in this house.